giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-07-10-tsp-with-geneticsharp-and-blazor.md

 Hit the `Run` button and take a look on the console window, you will see the distance to reach all cities getting smaller as the generations ran.

 {% screenshot console-window.png %}

+{% note This is not a tutorial about Blazor good pratices, so everything here is done in the simplest possible way to introduce how to use GenticSharp with Blazor.
+I do not talk about things you should use when working with Blazor, such as separate logic from UI and use Blazor components. %}

 ## Drawing the cities
 Now our GA is running inside the browser, but it need to display the cities route better.